by Libbylawrence

 “This guy is a flake,” said Arsenal.
 Kole nodded in agreement as she searched for any sign of Jericho.

-“I want Diana,” said the Amazon queen, brandishing her sword in a battle-stance.
-“And I’ll have her!”
+“I want Diana,” said the Amazon Queen, brandishing her sword in a battle-stance.
+“And I will have her!”

 With a smile, Chaos waved his hand, and Hippolyta vanished from view.